onzfonz/comp227/src/content/3/en/part3c.md

 In this situation, the error handler will send a response to the browser with the response object passed as a parameter.
 In all other error situations, the middleware passes the error forward to the default Express error handler.

-Note that the error-handling middleware has to be the last loaded middleware!
+Notice that the error-handling middleware has to be the last loaded middleware!

 ### The order of middleware loading